paoloe/springboot_demo/README.md

 SpringBoot template that I've created that contains a standard file structure.

-It contains one class (as well as its services loosely coupled) currently name student this can be updated.
+It contains one class (as well as its services loosely coupled) currently named student.

+Standard API methods have been impleneted for the class above:
+  - GET
+  - POST
+  - PUT
+  - DELETE

 ## Technology Stack